onesimus-systems/onesimus-systems.github.io/dandelion/api/key-mgnt.md

 **Parameters**: None

 **Description**: Tests that the apikey is valid.
 This is a useful endpoint for extensions.
 An easy way to check the success is to check the `errorcode` field of the return object.
-A value of 0 means success, other values indicate failure means failure.
+A value of 0 means success, other values indicate failure.

 **Example Return Data**: